Header menu logo Euclid

 🎯 Core Geometry Types - Points (Pt, Pnt), Vectors (Vc, Vec), Unit Vectors (UnitVc, UnitVec) - Lines, Planes, Boxes, Bounding Boxes, Polylines - Rotations, Quaternions, 4x4 and rigid orthonormal 4x3 matrices

-Key Advantages - Zero dependencies - lightweight and self-contained - Double precision - engineered for CAD/manufacturing accuracy - Immutable types - functional programming friendly - Type safety - dedicated unit vector types prevent common errors - Cross-platform - compiles to .NET, JavaScript, TypeScript, Rust, Python via Fable - Performant - All small types are structs, functions are often inline and try to minimize the allocation of intermediate objects.
+Key Advantages - Zero dependencies - lightweight and self-contained - Double precision - engineered for CAD/manufacturing accuracy - Immutable types - functional programming friendly - Cross-platform - compiles to .NET, JavaScript, TypeScript, Rust, Python via Fable - Performant - All small types are structs, functions are often inline and try to minimize the allocation of intermediate objects.

 🔧 Design & Manufacturing Focus - Optimized for design, construction, and manufacturing workflows - Integrates seamlessly with Rhino3D - Right-handed coordinate system (Z-up) matching industry standards